Stormwater Management Action Plan

 The City of Bremerton is developing plans to guide the City’s priorities for controlling and reducing stormwater pollution.
 The Stormwater Management Action Plan (SMAP) describes specific actions that the City anticipates taking to improve and protect water quality in the City’s top priority watersheds to protect and improve water quality.

 Your input is important to the success of the City’s stormwater management program and will help shape both our planning and implementation of specific projects.
 Please direct any questions or comments on the SMAP project to the City’s Project Manager at the Contact Us link below.
-To ensure your comments are addressed in the plan, please submit input by February 28th.

 The goal of the SMAP is to evaluate water quality and stormwater conditions throughout the City and select two priority watersheds to develop and implement stormwater management actions that will improve and protect water quality.
 The SMAP has four primary components; drainage basin delineation, receiving water assessment, basin prioritization, and a final action plan with retrofit opportunities to protect and restore receiving water quality.

 A Story map for the project was created and can be viewed here: https://arcg.is/1qryrP where links to reference materials and various resources can be reviewed to provide more details related to our local analysis.